Chinese New Year 2017, Bristol

 Entry: FREE (not ticketed, but please come early to avoid disappointment!)

 Location: Eastgate Oriental City.
 Click for directions.

-2016 is the Year of the Monkey, which is the ninth sign in the Chinese zodiac.
-Monkeys are the intelligent, energetic and mischievous sign of the zodiac, which means they they can be quite a handful!
-If you are aged 12, 24, 36, 48, 60, 72, 84 or 96 this year, you are more likely than not to be a Chinese Monkey.
+2017 is the Year of the Rooster, which is the tenth sign in the Chinese zodiac.
+Roosters are said to be hardworking, courageous and talented, which means they they sometimes appear boastful to others!
+If you are aged 12, 24, 36, 48, 60, 72, 84 or 96 this year, you are more likely than not to be a Chinese Rooster.

 Want to learn more about the traditions and folklore surrounding Chinese New Year?
 Why not take a look at: